-A student may write one supplemental examination in each failed subject (some courses may not permit a supplemental exam) in which the mark is 40% to 49%. supplemental examination (or examinations) are written in the June supplemental examination period immediately following the failure.
-A student in the final year may write one supplemental examination in a Fall semester course, passing if examination and all final semester examinations makes the student eligible for graduation.
+A student may write one supplemental examination in each failed subject in which the mark is 40-49% (note: some courses may not permit a supplemental exam).
+Each supplemental examination is written in the June supplemental examination period immediately following the failure.
+A student in the final year may write one supplemental examination in a Fall semester course, if passing that examination then makes the student eligible for graduation.